St Monans: Parish church

 St Monans Church dates from 1369 and is situated in an isolated position to the west of the village on the very edge of the sea.
 It is perched on a low rock, over a small valley with a burn.
 As seen from most directions it has the sea as a backdrop.
 The original graveyard surrounds the church and a more modern cemetery stands further westwards on the upper slopes of the little hill.
 This contains the local war memorial.
 Standing at the extreme west end of this the ruin of an earlier church can be viewed across fields, again perched on the sea edge.

 It is often said that, in the whole of Scotland, St Monans Church is the church nearest the sea, and this may well be the case, being only around 20 m from the edge.
 The church, one of the finest remaining from the Middle Ages in Scotland, was built by King David II Bruce (1329–71), initially for a small house of Dominican friars.
 It later became the Church of Scotland parish church.
 Though the church may never have been finished (it has a choir and transepts, with a short spire over the crossing, but lacks a nave), it has many features of architectural interest, notably the fine stone vaulting in the choir and the plain but handsome sedilia.
 White-washed throughout internally, the church is particularly light and attractive among ancient Scottish churches.

-The church was greatly restored in 1899 by the Glasgow architect, Peter MacGregor Chalmers.
+The church was greatly restored in 1899 by the Glasgow architect Peter MacGregor Chalmers.
 The church hall was added in 1913 to a design by Sir Robert Lorimer.

 Major restoration to the windows and masonry was completed in March 2007.
 The church is open to visitors daily from April to October.

-The church and churchyard feature in a number of films including the remake of Whisky Galore!
-(2016 film) and the funeral, wedding and pier scenes in the film The Railway Man.
+The church and churchyard feature in a number of films including the 2016 remake of Whisky Galore! and the funeral, wedding and pier scenes in The Railway Man.
 It was also used in the 1981 Johnny Cash Christmas Special.

+The Church entered into the category of Guardianship in the early 2020's.
+However, the Church was due to close as a formal place of worship by the end of 2025.
+The Service of Closure, which celebrates the life and witness of St Monans Church will take place on 19 October 2025 at the morning service.